Dojo Toolkit: Support for Adobe Integrated Runtime (AIR)

 Dojo can be used in JavaScript-based Adobe AIR applications.
 It has been modified to meet AIR's security requirements.

 SitePen, a Dojo consulting company, has made an Adobe AIR application called "Dojo Toolbox" using Dojo.
 It includes an API viewer and a GUI to Dojo's build system.
 Normally, the build system is run from within Rhino, but in this AIR application the build system can be run from AIR, without the use of Java.

-Release history

-Dojo Toolkit

-Versions 1.10 through 1.16 continue to receive new point releases as important changes are backported.

-Dojo

-Version 2.0 was released in 2018.
-Version 2.0 and later drop the word 'toolkit' from name.

 Criticisms

 Loading

 Earlier versions of Dojo had a reputation for being bulky and slow to load.
 It also required extra work to load Dojo across domains, e.g., from a CDN.
 Addressing these problems was the major goal of Dojo 1.7, which introduced asynchronous module definition (AMD) and a "nano" loader.

 Documentation

 Dojo has long been criticized for its incomplete, scattered, and outdated documentation.
 Recognizing this, the developers made huge improvements in the documentation for the 1.8 release, including new tutorials, an API browser, filling in the missing pieces, and updating most examples to AMD style.

 A number of books have been written about Dojo, but all based upon Dojo 1.3 or earlier, now several years out of date.
 Since these predate AMD support and its accompanying reorganization, examples in these books almost invariably rely on things that are now deprecated and no longer best practice.
 Most authors are waiting for Dojo 2.0 before publishing anything new.